 What's the most secure browser?

-You’ve seen the news: Big Tech companies collect your data, trade it, sell it, and lose it to security breaches almost every day.
-But while this is a big, complex problem, there’s an easy way to safeguard your data: by looking more closely at your browser.
+Big Tech companies collect your data, trade it, sell it, and lose it to security breaches.
+But while this is a complex problem, there’s an easy step you can take to safeguard your data: Change your browser.

 The most popular browsers (like Google Chrome or Microsoft Edge) are built to collect data, not protect it.
-In this article, we’ll define what makes a secure browser, and look at some of the best secure browsers.
+In this article, we’ll define what makes a secure browser, and look at some of the best alternative options.

 What makes a secure browser?